Info About Academic IELTS

 IELTS Academic Module Explained

-The three sections of the Academic IELTS and the question types that constitute the sections are as follows:
+The three sections of the Academic test and the question types that constitute the sections are as follows:

 Academic Reading test

-The Reading section of the Academic IELTS consists of three sub sections.
+The Reading section consists of three sub sections.
 Each reading section contains 40 questions based on a reading text per section.
 These reading texts are derived from various sources such as books, journals, magazines, newspapers etc.

 - Multiple-choice questions: An excerpt is given and it is followed by multiple-choice questions.
 You have to read the excerpt and accordingly, answer the questions that are asked.